Do you need an agent? Are they worth it? And how do you actually maximise your chances of getting one? A COMPREHENSIVE GUIDE

 Send out simultaneous submissions

-Most agents want the following:
+Most agents have submission guidelines that require the following:

 Your first 3 chapters, 10,000 words, or 50 pages of your manuscript (check individual requirements);